1 Kings 9

 1 Kings 9 is the ninth chapter of the Books of Kings in the Hebrew Bible or the First Book of Kings in the Old Testament of the Christian Bible.
 The book is a compilation of various annals recording the acts of the kings of Israel and Judah by a Deuteronomic compiler in the seventh century BCE, with a supplement added in the sixth century BCE.
 This chapter belongs to the section focusing on the reign of Solomon over the unified kingdom of Judah and Israel (1 Kings 1 to 11).
-The focus of this chapter is the Solomon's achievements.
+The focus of this chapter is Solomon's achievements.

 Text

 This chapter was originally written in the Hebrew language and since the 16th century is divided into 28 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), Aleppo Codex (10th century), and Codex Leningradensis (1008).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).